 Through Amazon EKS, organizations using AWS can get the full functions of Kubernetes without having to install or manage Kubernetes itself.

-Through EKS, normally cumbersome steps are done for you, like creating the Kubernetes master cluster, as well as configuring service discovery, Kubernetes primitives, and networking.
+Through AWS EKS, normally cumbersome steps are done for you, like creating the Kubernetes master cluster, as well as configuring service discovery, Kubernetes primitives, and networking.
 Existing tools will more than likely work through EKS with minimal mods, if any.

 With Amazon EKS, the Kubernetes control plane--including the backend persistence layer and the API servers--is provisioned and scaled across various AWS availability zones, resulting in high availability and eliminating a single point of failure.
 Unhealthy control plane nodes are detected and replaced, and patching is provided for the control plane.
 The result is a resilient AWS-managed Kubernetes cluster that can withstand even the loss of an availability zone.

 Organizations can choose to run EKS using AWS Fargate--a serverless compute engine for containers.
 With Fargate, there’s no longer a need to provision and manage servers; organizations can specify and pay for resources per application.
 Fargate, through application isolation by design, also improves security.